lalanza808/docker-monero-node/README.md

 ## Setup

 The only requirements are [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/install/).
 Ensure those are installed on your system.
 There's an optional `Makefile` provided if you'd like to use that, just ensure `make` is installed.
+Type `make help` for more information about the make options.

 ```
 # Clone and enter the repository